What is Enuresis Nocturna (bedwetting)?

 Enuresis, or bedwetting, is a common problem in children that often goes away on its own as they get older.
 As a parent, it is important to remain patient and support your child during this process.
 There are several effective treatments available, such as bedwetters and medication, that can help reduce bedwetting.
 Remember that bedwetting has nothing to do with willpower or laziness, but is often the result of a developmental delay.
 By working with your child and consulting a doctor if necessary, you can take the right steps to effectively treat enuresis.

-The most inovative urinary alarm
+The most inovative bedwetting alarm

 Science shows that this is one of the most effective ways to get rid of Enuresis Nocturna.
 Several studies show a 70% to 93% percent success rate in children between 5 and 12 years old using the bedwetting alarm.